 Just like in all the other endings, the Baroque Kitsune goes back to working at the Shop as he watches the Malkuth gain more and more power.
 Suzume occasionally messages him with new information he managed to uncover, but it seems that he's being monitored by the Malkuth.
 Suzume tells Kitsune that he's sure Ami is still alive somewhere.
 The end.

-- None of this makes any sense concerning the base canon of Baroque.
-The creation of Abnormals is directly stated to be entirely different in multiple sources, including Yonemitsu's Baroque prologue in "Baroque Report Z".
-Instead of an insane God remodeling people based on their own personal delusions, these Abnormals are subjects created by genetic tampering gone awry (one of the side effects includes people transforming into creatures based on their own delusions).
-For instance, the lion Abnormal is a mutated Rie, likely the original who received the twin lions Baroque from Kitsune, while the Rie in the rest of the story is a clone.
+- The method by which Grotesques are created in this game is in direct conflict with nearly every other provided explanation, including Yonemitsu's Baroque prologue in "Baroque Report Z".
+Instead of an insane God remodeling people based on their own personal delusions, these Grotesques are subjects created by genetic tampering gone awry (one of the side effects includes people transforming into creatures based on their own delusions).
+For instance, the lion Grotesque is probably a mutated Rie, likely the original who received the 'twin lions' Baroque from Kitsune, while the Rie in the rest of the story is a clone.

 - There are plenty of other problems that this game presents.
-If Asaki died in the 20th century, then the Archangel would have to be in his 50s by the time of Baroque (2032).
+If Asaki died in the 20th century, then the Archangel would have to be pushing 50 by the time of Baroque (2032).
 Sense Spheres (in both the game and the original stories) don't allow people to see the future, not even for God itself.
 They only transmit the flow of data throughout the world.
 Malkuth members can't be promoted in the original stories or in Baroque.
 This game completely ruins the twist at the end of Interludium in a way that makes me think the author of this game didn't even understand what was happening in those stories.
-The author's attempt to rewrite the (incredibly Baroque and religious) Archangel as some kind of mustache-twirling atheist who peddles evil science is also particularly tacky.
 The list goes on.

 - Unfortunately, this is probably the version of the prequel stories that is being referenced by "Baroque International".
-Bulger's character list entries reference the experiment that created Reika, and I wouldn't be surprised if the repeated references the Baroquemonger/Baroque Vendor (Kitsune) makes to the Horned Woman being connected to him in some way means she's one of the many 'failed' clones of the heroines (Ami, Rie, or Ruby).
-This is a substantial plot hole, as the staunchly devout Sentry Angel expresses disgust at humanity when shown the Horned Woman's crystal - something he wouldn't do if it were showing him the actions of the Malkuth.
+Bulger's character list entries reference the experiment that created Reika, and I wouldn't be surprised if the repeated references the Baroquemonger/Baroque Salesman (Kitsune) makes to the Horned Woman being connected to him in some way means she's one of the many 'failed' clones of the heroines (Ami, Rie, or Ruby).
+This seems to be another plot hole, as the staunchly devout Sentry Angel expresses disgust at humanity when shown the Horned Woman's crystal - something he wouldn't do if it were showing him the actions of the Malkuth.